gpstar81/GPStar-proton-pack/OPERATION.md

 	- Bottom toggle switch turns on the vent light and the wand plays a ramp up sound.
  	- Top toggle switch turns on the looping beeping sounds.

-**Top Dial Behavior**
+**Top Dial Behaviour**
 ![](images/OperationNeutrona5.jpg)

 - The top dial on the top of the gun box changes the power mode of the wand, affecting the intensity of the stream effects, indicated by increasing or decreasing the bargraph lights (just as the stock wand did).
    - Clockwise to raise power/volume, counter-clockwise to lower these values.
-- There are 5 wand power levels as based on the original bargraph which has only 5 LEDs available:
+- There are 5 wand power levels as based on the original bargraph which has only 5 LEDs available.
-	- The wand can be user-configured in the Neutrona Wand code to overheat the pack in any of the power levels.
-When not set to overheat, you can fire continuously.
-	- The pack can also be user configured in the Proton Pack code to adjust the duration of smoke effects (for each power level), which smoke effects are activated (for each power level), use of overheating smoke effects (for each power level), or whether smoke is disabled entirely.
-	Default settings: The wand will fire forever on power levels level 1 through 4 and overheat on power level 5.
-- The pack will emit smoke effects during longer firing (if enabled).
 - For lower power levels, the proton stream is more red.
 On higher power levels, the stream will appear more yellow.
-- As the top dial is turned, any beeping rate will increase or decrease depending on the theme in use.
-- This dial will be used to navigate the menu system and adjust volume in certain cases (see "Wand Settings Menu System" section).
+- This dial will be used to navigate the menu systems and adjust volume in certain cases (see "Wand Settings Menu System" section).

 ## Mode Original Operation Guide
 **Mode Original**: This mode reflects original production documentation from 1984 on how the Proton Pack and Neutrona Wand operate together.
 Other variation differences are the bargraph animations, wand sound effects and power levels.

+- There are 4 power levels in mode original.
+When the Neutrona Wand is in stand by mode (see toggle switch behaviours below), the bargraph settles on the first level.
+- The switch under the Ion Arm on the Proton Pack must be switched on.
+This gives power to the entire system.
+The slo-blo light on the Neutrona Wand will turn solid red to indicate power to the system.
+- While firing, the default bargraph animations slide the bargraph up and down small increments to indicate the instability and power of the proton stream.

+**Right-Hand Toggle Switch Behaviours**
+- The bottom toggle will put the Neutrona Wand into standby mode.
+The slo-blo LED will begin to blink, and the vent lights will turn on.
+- The top toggle turns on the bargraph.
+It will ramp up and back down to the lowest level setting.

+**Activate Toggle**
+- Activate toggle on the gun box turns on the cyclotron of the Proton Pack.
+To activate the cyclotron, all the right hand toggle switches on the Neutrona Wand must be activated.
+	- The Cyclotron will not turn on unless all the toggle switches on the Neutrona Wand are activated and the Ion Arm switch on the Pack is in the ON position.
+- The lever switch near the gunbox acts as a safety switch and it must be pulled to extend the barrel before firing.

 ## Optional Wand Features
 ![](images/OperationNeutrona7.jpg)